Pranav10ss/AWS-Projects/Serverless-File-Sharing-Platform/Readme.md

 curl --location "https://lnbdggd6oe.execute-api.us-east-1.amazonaws.com/dev/files?fileName=test.txt"

 ```
 * Response: Base64-encoded content of `test.txt`, which can be decoded to retrieve the original file content.
+If you decode the Base64-encoded text you can see "Hello from Pranav!" text.
 ## ✅Conclusion
 The Serverless File Sharing Platform successfully demonstrates a cost-efficient and scalable solution using AWS serverless services.
 By leveraging Lambda, S3, and API Gateway, the system avoids traditional server management and provides a flexible file-sharing API that can handle a variety of file types and sizes.
 The implementation showcases how to build a fully managed backend that can scale automatically based on demand, ensuring high availability and reliability for file operations.